soundio/sequence-json/README.md

 The `name` parameter is a note pitch represented by a MIDI note number (where 0 represents note "C-1" and 127 represents note "G9").
 However unlike MIDI it may be a float, allowing all pitches – tones and microtones – to be represented.

 <blockquote>TBD.
-It may be useful to allow `name` to be a string, allowing notes in any scale, western or not, to be represented by arbitrary names.</blockquote>
+It may be useful to allow `name` to be a string OR a number.
+This would allow for notes in any scale, western or not, to be represented by arbitrary names.</blockquote>

 #### `"param"`